CupNoodles27/DRG-Tips-and-Tricks/README.md

   * Egg hunt: Each egg pulled has a chance to spawn a swarm.
 If it doesn't spawn a swarm, it spawns a wave.
 You are guaranteed a specific number of swarms based on the number of eggs.
 4 eggs = 1 swarm, 6 eggs = 2 swarms, 8 eggs = 3 swarms.
   * Salvage: Coming within 2 meters of a Mini-M.U.L.E. for the first time will trigger a medium to large sized wave of enemies after 12 to 30 seconds, tending towards 15-18 seconds.
 Another, smaller wave of enemies will spawn when one of the legs that are found near each Mini-M.U.L.E. is dug out.
 This leg is picked randomly.
 [Source](https://deeprockgalactic.fandom.com/wiki/Salvage_Operation)
   * Point extraction: swarms happen over time (roughly every 5 minutes).
 Over time, swarms increase in size, and more enemies will spawn in waves in-between swarms.
   * Elimination: no swarms, just waves.
 No waves spawn during a dreadnought fight.
+However, mactera plague, swarmageddon, and rival presence waves still happen during the fight (thanks u/GeddaBolt).

 * Back up while channeling Beastmaster to avoid being attacked.